 Local Data Sharing Arrangements

-- Integrated Care Teams (community nurses, physiotherapists and occupational therapists) being able to access GP information about people on their caseload who have recently been discharged from hospital, or who are housebound, or who require longer term rehabilitation from the GP record.
-This information can be read by the healthcare professional to improve the patients care, but they are not able to amend the GP medical record;
+This agreement allows the Integrated Care Teams (community nurses, physiotherapists and occupational therapists) being able to access GP information about people on their caseload who have recently been discharged from hospital or who are housebound, or who require longer term rehabilitation from the GP record.
+This information can be read by the healthcare professional to improve the patients care, but they are not able to amend the GP medical record.

-- The Practice at Lymington (TPAL) – this agreement allows patients from the surgery to be seen and treated by GPs in evenings and weekends if they prefer to be seen in Lymington instead of in Totton.
+This agreement allows patients from the surgery additional choice to be seen and treated by GPs in evenings and weekends if they prefer to be seen in Lymington instead of in Totton.
 The agreement allows a GP in Lymington to access the GP record securely and allows information about the consultation to be written into the record.

 Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.

 From May 2018, a new European regulation called the General Data Protection Regulation came into force and the practice also has a legal responsibility to ensure that we will also comply with these new regulations about personal data.

 We are committed to protecting your privacy and will only use information collected lawfully in accordance with:

 - Human Rights Act 1998

 - Common Law Duty of Confidentiality